-Hydro Power the Tremendous Potential of Flowing Water
+Hydro Power is the Tremendous Potential of Flowing Water

-Hydro Power: The Tremendous Potential of Flowing Water
+Hydro Power has Tremendous Potential from Flowing Water

 It might surprise you to know that hydro power – using the power of water to create energy, is one of the most efficient and cost effective of all the renewable energy sources available because it is very efficient at converting water power into electricity.
 Because of this, it is also the most commonly utilized alternative energy source in the world today, with dams and hydro power stations providing a large majority of all our energy needs now and in the future.

 In basic terms, hydro power is created by flowing water turning a large waterwheel or water turbine with the resulting rotation causes an energy output.
 But for the water to flow, it relies on gravity.
 So in essence, hydro power can be thought of as a combination of both water and gravity, because it’s gravity that causes the water to move in the first place.

 Water power currently provides over 15% of the world’s energy needs.
 That figure on its own is impressive enough.
 But when you consider that mountainous countries like New Zealand use hydro power stations to create around 70% of their electrical power energy needs, you can begin to see the massive potential that hydro energy has to offer the world.

 By utilizing reservoirs and dams to control the flow of water, hydro power stations can create free renewable energy without burning any fossil fuels.
 Flowing water is a truly clean and renewable energy source and, once the resources are in place, is a relatively cheap way of producing electricity.
 In general, it is cheaper to produce energy in this manner than by the burning of fossil fuels.

 The natural downward pull of the water by gravity is often enough for a power station’s needs, but in some cases it is necessary to create various canals and channels called penstocks to direct and increase the flow and speed of the water.
 This in turn increases the water’s potential energy and therefore the quantity of electricity that could be produced.